-The state of Western Australia, it’s large and bold, red and dusty in the north and green and tranquil in the south.
+Western Australia’s state is large and bold, red and dusty in the north and green and tranquil in the south.
 Yet, the most mesmerising beauty about Western Australia is its amazing coastline.
-There is, after all, 20781 kilometres of coastline and from time to time you are bound to witness some amazing natural views, but even better are the stunning coastal towns in Western Australia.
+There is, after all, 20781 kilometres of coastline, and from time to time, you are bound to witness some amazing natural views, but even better are the stunning coastal towns in Western Australia.

 To write about every coastal town in this state is near on impossible, many towns have their distinguishing features.
 There are some towns that are largely residential areas, others are substantial tourism towns in Western Australia which make an active weekend escape and then there are some towns that are so small you can barely find them on google maps, but to stop in for a brief visit will not be wasted time.